x/columbia-bigd103-summer-2025/lessons/introduction/slides.md

 - Jupyter Notebooks are a web-based interactive computing environment.
 - The were created for academic research and data science.
 - They allow you to write and execute code in a web browser.
-- **We will be using Jupyter Notebooks for assignments and projects.**
+- **We will be using Jupyter Notebooks for assignments and projects.** (Except when we don't.)

+---
+layout: section
+---

+# AI

 ---
 layout: image-right